MDJ-Mikkel-Djurhuus/blog-entry/README.md

 ```
 ssh-keygen
 ```
-As we are logged into a user called builder, the output that looks like the following:
+As we are logged into a user called builder, the output looks like the following:
 ```
 ssh-keygen output
 Generating public/private rsa key pair.